nlhkabu/nlhkabu.github.io/_posts/2018-03-13-user-testing-warehouse.md

 Over three weeks, I ran tests with six different users, with each test taking between 25 minutes and one hour, the duration depending on how much the test subject had to say.

 As expected, the tests highlighted a number of problems in the UI, which in turn prompted me to open or tag [20 issues](https://github.com/pypa/warehouse/issues?q=is%3Aissue+label%3A%22user+testing%22) in our issue tracker.
-The vast majority of these tickets are simple changes that have been tagged as [good first issues](https://github.com/pypa/warehouse/issues?q=is%3Aissue+label%3A%22good+first+issue%22) - which should in turn help with our efforts to outreach to new contributors.
+The vast majority of these tickets are simple changes that have been tagged as [good first issues](https://github.com/pypa/warehouse/issues?q=is%3Aissue+label%3A%22good+first+issue%22) - which should in turn help with our efforts to reach out to new contributors.

 Several of the test participants also raised new ideas, for which I will open new tickets soon.